The world of Ghosts 'n Goblins is host to a wide variety of video game.

 Interestingly, the ending of Gargoyle's Quest has Firebrand "rewarded" with the choice to oversee humanity in the Human Realm, as they have just been created.
 He is offered the right to conquer this realm if he wants, which he presumably turns down, though this is never explored further.
 This likely places these games thousands of years prior to the core Ghosts 'n Goblins series.

 Demon's Crest however occupies an unknown chronology.
 The main antagonist, Phalanx, mentions that he lost in battle against Firebrand a thousand years prior.
-Thus he is likely to have existed at the time of Ghosts 'n Goblins, whether or not he actually appears in the games as one of the Red Arremers encountered.
+Thus he is likely to have existed at the time of Ghosts 'n Goblins, even though he actually never appears in the games as one of the Red Arremers encountered.

 The Maximo series has been stated canonically (and not refuted) to take place within the Ghosts 'n Goblins series.
 While not directly tied to any of the other games, obvious similarites include a reminiscent cartoonish art style, a gothic world and enemies, wearing nothing but heart-pattern boxers when you are hit, to even using the main Ghosts 'n Goblins theme in certain areas.
 They are the only fully 3D games to take place within the universe.